harakas/amd_igpu_yolo_v8/README.md

-# ROCM pytorch yolov5 example
+# ROCm pytorch yolov5 example
 A simple example on how to run the [ultralytics/yolov5](https://pytorch.org/hub/ultralytics_yolov5/) inference model on the AMD ROCm platform with pytorch.

 I have an [ASRock 4x4 BOX-5400U mini computer](https://www.asrockind.com/en-gb/4X4%20BOX-5400U) with integrated AMD graphics.
-It has a GPU that can run neural networks/pytorch.
+It has a GPU that is capable of running neural networks/pytorch.
 This here is an example/description on how to get it working.

+Here we:
+ * create a Docker image named `rocm-pytorch` that contains the ROCm and pytorch software environment
+ * modify command line script `rocm_python` that runs this Docker image inline as a `python` wrapper
+ * use this script to run the yolo5.py example script for inference on [wolf.jpg](wolf.jpg)

-## Description of environment variables specified in the [rocm_pytorch](rocm_pytorch) script
+## Description of environment variables specified in the [rocm_python](rocm_python) script

-AMD mini computers/laptops with integrated GPU-s do not run out of the box but need special environment variables to work properly.
+AMD mini computers/laptops with integrated GPUs do not run out of the box but need special environment variables to work properly.

 ### `HSA_ENABLE_SDMA=0`